OmniaVerse 24 Hour Trading Volume Reaches $5,794.50 (OMNIA)

-OmniaVerse (OMNIA) traded down 0% against the US dollar during the 1 day period ending at 14:00 PM E.T. on September 8th.
-During the last week, OmniaVerse has traded 0% higher against the US dollar.
-OmniaVerse has a total market cap of $95,139.05 and approximately $5,794.50 worth of OmniaVerse was traded on exchanges in the last 24 hours.
-One OmniaVerse token can now be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+OmniaVerse (OMNIA) traded 0% higher against the dollar during the one day period ending at 23:00 PM ET on September 11th.
+OmniaVerse has a total market capitalization of $95,150.19 and approximately $5,794.50 worth of OmniaVerse was traded on exchanges in the last day.
+One OmniaVerse token can currently be purchased for $0.0001 or 0.00000000 BTC on popular exchanges.
+During the last seven days, OmniaVerse has traded 0% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.